makeartandgames/interacdoc/index.md

 ~~~

-> In other words, their prior knowledge  triggers an inappropriate association that ultimately intrudes on and distorts the incoming knowledge.
-(Ambrose, 11-12)
+> In other words, their prior knowledge  triggers an inappropriate association that ultimately intrudes on and distorts the incoming knowledge.[^ambrose]

 But it's not simply a case of "prior knowledge" competing with new information on an equal basis.
-UP IS GOOD is a knowledge of a different kind than what Dione has to offer the class.
-Nor is professor Dione likely to strip students of this conceptual metaphor or its hold over them.
+UP IS GOOD is knowledge of a different kind than what Dione has to offer the class.
+Nor is Professor Dione likely to strip students of this conceptual metaphor or its hold over them.

 Note that *reinforcement* is already associated with SUPPORT/INCREASE/UP.